KPI Tree

 Build metric trees and assign ownership

-Arrange imported metrics into cause-and-effect trees that model how your business actually works.
-Assign RACI ownership, set up notifications, and create action plans.
+Arrange imported metrics into a causal metric tree that models how your business actually works.
+KPI Tree scores each driver link statistically, then you assign RACI ownership, set up notifications, and create action plans.
 When your dbt project evolves, re-sync to pull the latest definitions.
 Existing trees, ownership, and action history are preserved.

 Everything your semantic layer defines, with context it was never designed to carry

-KPI Tree starts with the metric catalogue you have already built in dbt Cloud and extends it into territory the semantic layer does not cover: causal relationships, human ownership, and a closed loop from metric movement to verified impact.
+KPI Tree starts with the metric catalogue you have already built in dbt Cloud and extends it into territory the semantic layer does not cover.
+Your semantic layer tells AI how metrics are calculated.
+KPI Tree adds the layer above: how they drive each other, who owns them, and what is being done about it.

 Your full metric catalogue, imported exactly as defined

-Every metric name, label, description, dimension, time dimension, and queryable granularity imports directly from your semantic layer.
+Every metric name, label, description, dimension, time dimension, and queryable granularity imports through the dbt Cloud Semantic Layer API, with no dbt CLI to install.
+KPI Tree even reads the aggregation type, sum, average, first, or last, straight from each dbt definition, so time rollups are correct with no manual setup.
 No re-mapping, no translation layer, no drift between what dbt defines and what KPI Tree shows.

 Automatic dimension breakdowns

 Enable "Create Dimension Metrics" and KPI Tree reads each metric's dimensions, queries their distinct values, and generates a child metric per value.
 "Revenue" becomes "Revenue (Region: EMEA)", "Revenue (Region: APAC)", and so on.
-High-cardinality dimensions are detected and skipped automatically.
+High-cardinality dimensions are detected and skipped automatically to keep trees navigable.

 Your semantic layer tells you what each metric is.
 KPI Tree shows how they relate.
-Arrange metrics into causal parent-child trees that model how pipeline generation drives revenue, how activation drives retention, or however your business actually works.
+Arrange imported metrics into a causal metric tree that models how pipeline generation drives revenue, how activation drives retention, or however your business actually works.
+Every driver link is scored by proprietary ML models and statistical tests, including Pearson correlation, lagged cross-correlation, partial correlation, and Granger causality with a Benjamini-Hochberg correction, so you get statistical driver signals with confidence levels rather than lines someone drew by hand.
 When a metric moves, stakeholders trace the cause through the tree instead of filing a request with your data team.
-RACI ownership assigns accountability to real people, not teams.
-Your governed definitions gain the causal structure and human accountability they were missing.
+RACI ownership assigns accountability to named people, not teams.

-• Full metric catalogue imported directly from your semantic layer
+• Full metric catalogue imported straight from your semantic layer

 • RACI ownership, notifications, and action tracking per metric